feliciavan/MQTT/README.md

 In the **WSWA**, users input their data, and click submit button.
 **WSWA** works as a MQTT client and publishes this message of user input to the **MQTT broker**.
 The topic prefix of this MQTT message is something like `BRE/calculateWinterSupplementInput/`.
-**the engine** also works as a MQTT client and subscribes to this topic to receive this message.
+**The engine** also works as a MQTT client and subscribes to this topic to receive this message.
 After receiving the message, **the engine** processes the data based on the rules of winter supplement.
 Then **the engine** publishes the calculated data to the topic with prefix like `BRE/calculateWinterSupplementOutput/`.
 And the **WSWA** subscribes to this topic to get the calculated result.

 > In order to develop **the engine** more conveniently, I made the mock version of the **WSWA**.
 The MQTT topics are different from the assignment-specified ones.
 Because the **MQTT broker** is the same to all developers, I don't want to mix my design with others.

-> In order to deploy and run the project more easily, both **the engine** and the mock **WSWA** run inside the Docker containers.
+> In order to deploy and run the project more easily, both **the engine** and the mock **WSWA** can run inside the Docker containers.

 ## **Development Environment Set Up Instruction**